 For an art form which is as varied and popular as juggling, we’ve had a surprisingly small number of biographies written about (or by) our practitioners.
 Still, I suspect that very few of us are aware of all of the options available to us.
 Despite the visual nature of juggling, much can be learned from reading about the jugglers covered by these books.
 I thought I would give an overview of the biographies that have been written.

-In researching for this article, I found that the books primarily fall into one of five categories:
+In researching for this article, I found that the books primarily fall into one of six categories:

 Autobiography – For Commercial Sale

 Let’s take a brief look at the known titles under each category.

 Enrico Rastelli – In the book Enrico Rastelli il signore dell’equilibrio (Enrico Rastelli Lord of the Balance), author Pietro Barechetti provides a very detailed account of the life and career of this giant in the world of juggling.
 The 1996 book is only available in Italian, and contains numerous photos.

 Kara – Hermann Sagemüeller’s Michael Kara: König der Jongleure – Jongleur der Könige (King of Jugglers – Juggler of Kings) was published in 1973.
 It is a well-researched biography of gentleman juggler Kara, and was written in German, but also has an English translation.
 There are many great photos in the book.

 Trixie – I am the author of this biography officially titled Trixie: Child Prodigy, Skating Star, and Juggling Icon, which was just published this year (2017).
 In it, I provide over 120 photos, most of which are new to the juggling community.
 It also has many new stories and insights on one of the greatest jugglers on the 20th century.